By Ian Preston

 You Lack the Proper Tools

 Any DIY project requires the proper tools.
 We all know better than to use a butter knife for a screwdriver, but have you ever used a pair of pliers to tighten a bolt?
 How about driving in a nail with a pair of vise grips?
 We’ve all been there, but doing a professional job requires a suitable arsenal of tools.
+Once you experience the ergonomic feel of Fiskars needle nose pliers, or you get the perfect wrench set, you learn the value of investing in good tools.
 Match the tool with the job, and you will be amazed at the ease of completing the task at hand.
-And, invest in a tool cart to keep them organized and readily available.
+And, invest in a tool cart to keep them organized and readily available..

 You Tried to Cut Corners